-Study of the phases of the object oriented analysis and design of a system project using current design tools.
+Study of the phases a system project using current design tools and techniques.
+Includes an introduction and overview of several development methodologies with in depth study of one development methodology.
 Lab fee \$12.
-Prerequisites: CIS 1113 or CIS 1123 or CIS 1033 or CIS 1144.
+Prerequisites: CIS 1113 or CIS 1033 or CIS 1144.